dreamsdk/codeblocks/README.md

 - [7-Zip](http://www.7-zip.org).
 - [Boost 1.87.0](http://www.boost.org/users/history/version_1_87_0.html).
 - [Code::Blocks](https://www.codeblocks.org) (**yes, for building Code::Blocks you will need Code::Blocks**).
-- [DreamSDK](https://www.dreamsdk.org) (this is not required for building Code::Blocks but will be for testing the special release that we will build using this repository).
+- [DreamSDK](https://www.dreamsdk.org) (this is not required for building Code::Blocks but will be for testing the special edition that we will build using this repository).

 ### Install WinLibs toolchains